sun2ii/algorithms/__common/notes.md

 3. Write Time/Space complexity for each problem
 4. Write a schedule/quiz/test or "spaced repetition"
 5. Data Structures, create a "class_methods" folder (replace LINK_intro with LINK_class_methods)
+6. Need to do Topological Graph + Implement Min + Max Heaps

 ### Object/Hash Maps
 Hash maps typically have 3 components to it: